ovska/FlameCsv/docs/docs/attributes.md

 ## Header names

 @"FlameCsv.Attributes.CsvHeaderAttribute" is used to configure the header name used when reading and writing CSV.
-Default is the name of the property, field, or parameter.
+This defaults.
 Additional aliases can be provided as follow up arguments to allow matching the member to header values.
 The first parameter is always used when writing.

 ```cs
 [CsvHeader("is_admin")]